 Baz landed the aircraft, but it exploded and all aboard were killed.
 The crew members who had parachuted to safety told the story of their brave pilot.

 In 1990, the Bazalgette Lancaster was dedicated in a touching ceremony at Nanton, attended by Ian’s sister Ethel Broderick, along with two of Ian’s surviving crew members.
 Since then the aircraft has played host to thousands of aircrew and their families as they visit the museum to learn and to remember.

 Since 2014 is the seventieth anniversary of Bazalgette’s fatal flight, there will be special events at the museum; an expanded new edition of Ian Bazalgette’s biography titled Baz, by Dave Birrell; and a visit by museum directors to the twinned community of Senantes, France where Ian is buried.

-You will also have an opportunity to see all four mighty Merlin engines running on the evening of April 25, 2014 when a “Night Run” is scheduled.
-For more information, including the museum's opening hours and special events, click here: Bomber Command Museum.
+Visitors also have an opportunity to see all four mighty Merlin engines.
+For more information, including the museum’s opening hours and special events, click here: Bomber Command Museum.